2023 Grant Applications Now Closed

 Ineligible to apply:

-Awardees will be selected by a rotating panel of artists and arts professionals which will always include:
+Awardees will be selected by a rotating panel of artists and arts professionals.
+Union staff will remain fully neutral in the selection process, beyond facilitating a short vetting process to ensure applicants meet eligibility criteria.

 an artist, arts professional, or community organizer from out of state,